arolfflora/feature-filter/README.md

-# feature-filter
+# feature_filter
-a tool to clean data and select feature to promote final result before using model
+a tool to select feature and clean data to promote the final result before using model training data format is pandas.DataFrame()